cedar-ave/Jive-tiles/README.md

 Our users wanted to ability to see what ideas had already been submitted before submitting a new one.
 This tile provides a search field that displays a list of existing ideas matching a keyword, including the status (Open for Voting, etc.), votes and voting, author, and date submitted.
 (This can be modified.
 See below.)
 A button at the bottom of the list of results opens a new idea form.
 The number of search results to show and which spaces to search are configurable when installing the tile.

+In our company we call Jive ideas "feature requests" - thus the filenames and language below.
+Below are instructions to call them whatever you want.

 ## Prerequisites
 - Jive SDK
 - Command-line tool like Bash